juancavallotti/ios-sample-code/README.md

 ios-sample-code
 ===============

-A bunch of iOS projects with sample code on how to make things done.
+A bunch of iOS projects with sample code on how to get things done.

 These projects were created on a training course as practice projects but each one illustrate various techniques for iOS 5 development.